cosmos/cosmos/whitepaper.md

 ## Inter-blockchain Communication (IBC) ########################################

-Now we look at how these independent sovereign blockchains (the hub and shards) communicate with each other.
+Now we look at how the hub and shards communicate with each other.
 Say that there are three blockchains, "Shard1", "Shard2", and "Hub", and we wish for "Shard1" to produce a packet destined for "Shard2" going through "Hub".
 For a packet to move from one blockchain to another, a proof must be posted on the receiving chain that the sending chain knows about a packet with the appropriate destination.
 For the receiving chain to check the proof, it must keep up with the sender's block headers.
 The mechanism is similar to that used by sidechains, requiring two interacting chains to "be aware" of one another.

 The IBC protocol can therefore naturally be defined using two types of
-transaction: an `IBCBlockCommitTx` transaction, which allows a blockchain to notify another of its most recent block-hash, and an `IBCPacketProofTx` transaction, which allows a sender blockchain to prove to a receiver blockchain that a packet destined for the receiver was was included in a recent state of the sender.
+transaction: an `IBCBlockCommitTx` transaction, which allows a blockchain to notify another of its most recent block-hash, and an `IBCPacketTx` transaction, which allows a sender blockchain to prove to a receiver blockchain that a packet destined for the receiver was was included in a recent state of the sender.
 The proof depends on the receiver having received a recent block-hash via an `IBCBlockCommitTx`.

-By splitting the IBC mechanics into two separate transactions `IBCBlockCommitTx` and `IBCPacketProofTx`, we allow the native fee market-mechanism of the receiving chain to determine which packets get committed (i.e. acknowledged), while allowing for complete freedom on the sending chain as to how many outbound packets are allowed.
+By splitting the IBC mechanics into two separate transactions `IBCBlockCommitTx` and `IBCPacketTx`, we allow the native fee market-mechanism of the receiving chain to determine which packets get committed (i.e. acknowledged), while allowing for complete freedom on the sending chain as to how many outbound packets are allowed.

 ![Figure of Shard1, Shard2, and Hub IBC without